ILyaCyclone/water-sort-puzzle-solver/README.md

 ## What is "water sort puzzle" game?

-"Water sort puzzle" games are a popular type of game, mostly found on mobile devices or browser-based platforms, where you need to sort colored liquids or balls into separate tubes.
-The goal is usually to solve the puzzle in the fewest possible moves.
+"Water sort puzzle" games are a popular type of games, mostly found on mobile devices or browser-based platforms, where you need to sort colored liquids or balls into separate tubes.
+The goal is usually to sort all colors into separate tubes in the fewest possible moves.

 ## What is this project?

-This project provides an algorithm for solving "water sort puzzle" games, guaranteeing solutions with the minimal possible moves while trying its best to be fast.
+This project provides algorithms for solving "water sort puzzle" games, guaranteeing solutions with the minimal possible moves while trying its best to be fast.
-It features a simpler single-threaded variant and a more performant multi-threaded variant.
+Available algorithms are:
+- single-threaded, depth-first;
+- multi-threaded, depth-first;
+- single-threaded, breadth-first (default).

 It also supports easily pluggable non-standard win conditions.
 Currently available are:
 - sort all colors into separate tubes;